 A believer strives for self-improvement all the time, focusing on both the spiritual dimension and interpersonal behavior.
 The following are 20 praiseworthy traits, derived from the Qur’an, that true believers possess.

 (1) They believe in Allah and have no doubts about His existence and sovereignty; they are deeply conscious of His presence.
 They believe in His messengers and scriptures, and are certain about the reality of the hereafter.

 (2) They devote their worship to Allah alone.
 They invoke no deity other than Allah, nor beseech anyone to intercede with Allah on their behalf, and consider none to be equal or even comparable to Him.

-(4) They express gratitude to Allah for His innumerable blessings in their lives, and do not take those for granted.
-They are content with what they possess instead of complaining frequently, and help others to recount Allah’s favours in their lives too.
+(4) They express gratitude to Allah for His innumerable blessings in their lives and do not take those for granted.
+They are content with what they possess instead of complaining frequently, and help others to recount Allah’s favors in their lives too.

 (6) They keep up the formal prayer, offering Salah at the prescribed times, and also observe fasts in His cause.
 They remember Allah in the quiet hours of the night and do not neglect His mention in the busy hours of the day.

 Also read: The Prophet’s ﷺ exemplary relationship with his daughter

 (7) They share with others what Allah has provided them with: their possessions, resources, time, knowledge, and skills.
 They are not obsessed with their belongings; their love for Allah far exceeds that for worldly wealth.
 They are very charitable, aware that helping the needy is equivalent to lending to Allah “a goodly loan.”
 (Qur’an 2:245)